The premise of this article is simple. 30 years, 30 life lessons. (Note: After much protesting, I’ve added a 31st lesson. You’re welcome.)

 It explains why more girls than guys believe that men and women can be “just friends”.
-It allows us to better understand the frustrations of each: men aim to avoid being “friend zoned” (giving attention without sex in return) and women aim to avoid being “fuck zoned” (giving sex without attention in return).
+It allows us to better understand the frustrations of each: men aim to avoid being “friend-zoned” (giving attention without sex in return) and women aim to avoid being “fuck-zoned” (giving sex without attention in return).

-It allows us to define what a “ho” is.
+It allows us to define what a “hoe” is.
 For men, it’s a guy that gives his time up without regard to what he gets in return and for women its one that gives her sex up without regard to what she gets in return.

-9.I have only loved 3 women in my life.
+I have only loved 3 women in my life.
 Despite being of different ages and backgrounds, they’ve all had remarkable similarities.

 - High artistic talent (but not a professional artist)

 - Almost never drank

 - Strong father figure

 - Only had sisters

 It’s important to note that I was definitely not searching for a girlfriend when I met any of them (in fact, for two of them I was definitely trying to avoid a relationship).
-However, I ended up falling for them.
+However, I fell for them.
 The point here is that I am ridiculously discerning.
 I don’t even like hanging out with girls.
 But these commonalities showed up in the 3 I fell for.

 A wise man once remarked that these traits are all products of discipline and self-restraint.
 While different dudes are looking for different things at different times, I don’t think there is a man alive that is repulsed by anything on this list.
 There’s a lesson in there somewhere, for both men and women…

-10. The single biggest motivator in the world is travel.
+The single biggest motivator in the world is travel.
 It’s one thing to read about a place online or see someone’s Instagram pictures.
 It’s a completely different experience to have drinks on the beach, even if it’s just an 8-hour drive to Wildwood, NJ.

-11. Get as good looking as you can.
+Get as good looking as you can.
 Your life is so much easier when people think you’re attractive.
 Forget the obvious part of this equation where you get more dates and social opportunities.
 In general, people treat you better and are more responsive to you.
 It likely means that you’re in good health.